Earth Statistics and Facts (2023)

 23.934 hours

 Please note that some of these numbers are easier to find than others.
-A few of these Earth statistics come from their own reports, but some are based on news reports and not official company tallies.
+Most of these fun facts come from internet reports and may not be official tallies.
 No information contained on DMR should be relied upon to make investment decisions.
 Basically, this is the best I can find and I don’t guarantee anything to be 100%.